ankane/authtrail/README.md

 ## Data Protection

-Protect the privacy of your users by encrypting fields that contain personal information, such as `identity` and `ip`.
+Protect the privacy of your users by encrypting fields that contain personal data, such as `identity` and `ip`.
 [Lockbox](https://github.com/ankane/lockbox) is great for this.
 Use [Blind Index](https://github.com/ankane/blind_index) so you can still query the fields.

 ```ruby
 class LoginActivity < ApplicationRecord